BGI-IORI/nCoV_Meta/README.md

 ## Usage
 Two sequence databases are inclued in the pipeline:
 * CoV.fa, include coronaviridae virus sequences for Kraken classification.
 * HCoV-19.fa, included in the reference genome of HCoV-19.
-Note: Users can change the database according to their needs.
+Notes: Users can change the database according to their needs.

 1.Build Kraken database index:
 ```